My DIY version of Sweet and Spicy Kind Bars (barbecue flavor). They are easy to make, plus vegan, grain-free, oil-free and gluten-free.

 Option Adding Protein Powder (+ Reducing the Stickiness!)

-The strong & kind bars include some added protein in the form of pea protein crisp.
+The sweet and spicy bars include some added protein in the form of pea protein crisp.
 Since such protein crisps are not available for purchase, I decided to try a batch using a bit of plain, unflavored protein powder.
 There isn’t much syrup mixture holding these together, so I started by adding 1 teaspoon at a time.
 I ended up adding 2-1/2 teaspoons of pea protein.

 And guess what?
 Not only did it work, but it also reduced the stickiness of the bars, a huge boon in these hot and humid summer months!
 You certainly do not need to add protein to these, but if you have some unflavored protein powder on try adding a few teaspoons (you still want there to be a sticky coating on the nuts/seeds, so be careful not to add too much).